hapiest-team/hapiest/README.md

 You may have to replace `python` in the above commands with `python3`, `python3.6`, `python3.x`, etc., depending on your specific configuration.

+If you encounter issues with these instructions please feel free to open an issue or email josh@mail.rit.edu.

 ## Troubleshooting
 *hapiest* is still an immature piece of software.
 If you encounter any bugs, you're encouraged to open an issue with your bug report.